 In this hiring market, applicants do not need to wait weeks on end to hear back from a company they’re interested in, simply because they can make just as much — if not more — from working in the gig economy or quickly find another organization that needs people just as desperately.
 In fact, 84% of Hireology customers say they’ve been ghosted by a candidate at some point in the hiring and interviewing process

 .The more engaged a candidate is throughout the process, the more excited they’ll be about your company and the role they would play in it, and the more likely they are to accept an offer.
-The following guide offers a step-by-step look at a great hiring process along with tips and tricks you can add to your efforts to stand out and hire better people faster.
+The following guide offers an in-depth look at the hiring process steps that create a great candidate experience, along with tips and tricks you can add to stand out and hire better people faster.

 Don’t think B2B — consider P2P